Air Canada imposes 'no fly' ban, demands $18K from woman who says she is victim of ticket scam | CBC News

 Air Canada imposes 'no fly' ban, demands $18K from woman after ticket scam

-Airline says online purchase of discounted ticket was like 'buying a television set in a bar'
+Airline says online purchase of cheap ticket was like 'buying a television set in a bar'

 A woman who says she unknowingly bought fraudulently obtained airline tickets online claims she's being treated like a criminal by Air Canada.